dsaidgovsg/terraform-modules/modules/core/ca/README.md

 You can store the encrypted key in the repository.
 The files stored are:

 - `ca.key`: Encrypted private key for the CA
-- `ca.pem`: The self signed CA cerfificate
+- `ca.pem`: The self signed CA certificate
 - `csr.json`: The CSR used to generated the CA certificate

 ## Decrypt the private key